-So what is a fattoush salad?
-Well, it’s a middle eastern chopped vegetable salad made with thinly sliced cucumbers, radishes, tomato, homemade pita chips, and tons of fresh mint and parsley.
+So what is fattoush salad?
+Well, it’s a Middle Eastern chopped vegetable salad made with thinly sliced cucumbers, radishes, tomato, homemade pita chips, and tons of fresh mint and parsley.
+The veggies and herbs are coarsely chopped, making it a super easy salad to whip up.
 It’s also typically topped with ground sumac for a gorgeous sprinkled look.

 Hope you love it as much as we do!
 Of course, if you want to compare my version with the original, you can find it here.